supcon-international/node-red-mcp-server/README.md

 - Replace `/path/to/node-red-mcp-server` with the actual path to your installation
 - Update `NODE_RED_URL` to point to your Node-RED instance
 - Set `NODE_RED_TOKEN` if your Node-RED instance requires authentication
-- Set `NODE_HTTP_API_PREFIX` if your Node-RED API is behind a reverse proxy or requires a path prefix (e.g., `/nodered-api`, `/eventflow-api`).
+- Set `NODE_MCP_PREFIX` if your Node-RED API is behind a reverse proxy or requires a path prefix (e.g., `/nodered-api`, `/eventflow-api`).
 If not set, it defaults to the standard Node-RED API paths

 3. After configuration, Claude can interact with your Node-RED instance through the MCP tools.